PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-09 01:48:45
+Last updated: 2024-04-09 01:49:18
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: Kids, sometimes the universe sends exactly what you ask for.
+Other times... it sends Lily's dad. - Ted Mosby